Built using Unity’s Scriptable Render Pipeline (SRP)

 HDRP offers a huge technological leap in graphical realism and advances in usability.

-Production-ready in 2019, it is designed to benefit games shipping on current-generation consoles and modern PC hardware.
+It is designed to benefit games shipping on current-generation consoles and modern PC hardware.

 Unity’s award-winning Demo Team built this short film using HDRP